 “Josh Goldstein is a pro in every sense of the word.
 He provided clarity and realistic expectations in what was an extremely complex case.
 I strongly recommend contacting Josh and his team to clients who are having difficulties navigating the complex world of US immigration.”

 Work with a Los Angeles Immigration Attorney

 If you are of extraordinary ability, traveling to the United States may be imperative to the development of your skills.
-Because of the complex nature of the visa application process, it is highly recommended that you work with an experienced Los Angeles lawyer.
-At the Law Offices of Joshua L. Goldstein, P.C., our talented immigration lawyers will guide you through the system to alleviate unnecessary delays or complications.
+Because of the complex nature of the visa application process, it is highly recommended that you work with an experienced Los Angeles lawyer to help with obtaining a O-1 Visa.
+At the Goldstein Immigration Lawyers, our talented immigration lawyers will guide you through the system to alleviate unnecessary delays or complications.
 Contact us today for your consultation.